PronounceCraft/pronouncecraft.github.io/README.md

 # PronounceCraft

 ## Overview
-PronounCe Craft is a powerful tool designed to help users understand the pronunciation of English words using the International Phonetic Alphabet (IPA).
+PronounceCraft is a powerful tool designed to help users understand the pronunciation of English words using the International Phonetic Alphabet (IPA).

 ## Features
 - Convert text to IPA pronunciation